ZackAkil/robo-videographer/README.md

 The aim is to create a computer vision tracking system that can run on a Raspberry Pi using the camera module that tracks the action happening on a rugby pitch.

 ## Implimentation goal
-The final aim is to use the system to record a tag rugby matches with next to no human intervention.
+The final aim is to use the system to record a tag rugby matches with no human intervention.

 ## Technology to use
 * Raspberry Pi